Top 10 Cambodian Street Food: A Culinary Adventure

 1 tspSalt-

-Preparation: Mix and let sit for 30 minutes.
+Preparation: Mix vegetables with vinegar, sugar, and salt; let sit for 30 minutes.

 Main Ingredients